 Microsoft hasn't forgotten other platforms, but we found they delivered mixed results on the usability front.
 The web interface covers the basics, for instance, but doesn't have the simplicity or style of Google Drive or Dropbox.
 The Mac client is more straightforward, though we found some conflicts with iCloud.
 The elegant and intuitive mobile apps are the real highlight, though, with strong photo and video syncing tools and solid security.

 OneDrive's free plan offers only 5GB, half the allowance you'll get with some providers.
 You can pay $19.99 a year to upgrade, but that still only gets you 100GB.
 Microsoft 365 users get the best value, with Outlook, Word, Excel and PowerPoint, and 1TB of OneDrive storage from as little as $70 a year.

 - Read our full Microsoft OneDrive review

-If you're not a Google fan, tying yourself so tightly into the company's ecosystem may not appeal.
-For everyone else, it offers a slick and powerful free service, and plenty of benefits if you upgrade.
+Drive doesn't have end-to-end encryption, which means that, in theory, Google could see your files.
+And if you're not a Google fan, tying yourself so tightly into the company's ecosystem may not appeal.
+But for everyone else, it offers a slick and powerful free service, and plenty of benefits if you upgrade.
 The $99.99 upgrade to Google One doesn't just get you 2TB of storage, but also includes 10% off Google Store purchases, access to Google experts, and even an Android and iOS VPN.